5 Ways To Show Appreciation for Military Members #ChevySalutes

 Hi there, I'm Becca–Mom to two boys ages 10 and 14.

-I'm an Arizona desert dweller, a blog mentor and online community manager, and a lover of all margaritas.
+I'm a blog mentor and online community manager, and a lover of all margaritas.

-Sit back and take a look around.
-It's easiest to navigate using the category images on the right side of the site.
+Sit back and take a look around, and don't be afraid to introduce yourself!
 Thanks for stopping by!